guardian/mobile-apps-article-templates/README.md

     "@guardian/mobile-apps-article-templates": "../../mobile-apps-article-templates"
 }
 ```
+* You will then need to run `npm install` in the `android-news-app/android-news-app` directory that contains the `package.json` in the repo.

 ### Building from S3 (iOS or Android)
 * Find the branch you want to test on [teamCity](https://teamcity.gutools.co.uk/viewType.html?buildTypeId=Apps_Templates_TemplatesS3v2)